danieledwardharrington/MovieWatchlist/README.md

 ## Library/Technology Notes

-The main libraries I used are as follows: \n
+The main libraries I used are as follows:
 * Glide
 * Gson
 * Navigation Component